RSoups11/RETFound_MAE/tutorials/inference.md

 ## Folder tree

+_To facilitate your work, I have provide a notebook called "copy_images.ipynb" at the root of RETFound_MAE.
+Please keep reading this tutorial to understand how the folder tree works in RETFound._

 Now that you have the folder RETFound_MAE, you should create a folder called "data" in it's root.

 ```bash